HWKyaraZhou/KZgameDesign/techSpec.md

             - <span style="color:purple">The design of these events is unclear- what are they, when do they happen, etc.</span>
 8. EventManager Class
     - Variables:
-        - *static events: Map(String, function)* - map of events
+        - *events: static Map(String, function)* - map of events and the functions they perform
     - Methods:
         - *triggerEvent(eventName)*
-            - Trigger a registered event
+            - Trigger a registered event- does whatever function is entailed
         - *update(deltaTime)*
-            - Update event states
+            - Update event states if necessary
         - <span style="color:purple">The design of these events is unclear- what are they, when do they happen, etc.</span>
 9. Position Class
     - Variables: